digitaldrummerj/digitaldrummerj.me/content/posts/2022/031122-aspnet-health-checks.md

 ## Tell ASP.NET Core About Health Check

-If Program.cs you need to register the health check service:
+If Program.cs, you need to register the health check service:

 ```csharp
 using AspNetCoreHealthCheckExample;